Understanding the Enemy

 Keith has given over 50 presentations across 4 states, teaching attendees to understand the volume of documents which form Sharia Law, how Sharia Law contradicts the Constitution, and the important role 1,400 year old documents still play in today's political and military battlefields.
 He explains what drives groups like ISIS, and individuals like the San Bernardino couple, the Orlando nightclub shooter, and the Ohio State stabber, to murder people we consider to be innocents and why we will have to deal with this seemingly new threat for the foreseeable future (examples available on the Videos page).
 Keith always emphasizes and explains the threat comes from the doctrine which empowers those who wish to subjugate non-Muslims, not from Muslims who reject this doctrine.
 If your group would like Keith to speak, use the Contact page.

 Keith has been teaching a Fayetteville, NC national security-focused group for the last 5 years.
-While Keith is not a member of the organization, his ongoing relationship with the people in this chapter is important to him and he plans to work with this group for the foreseeable future.
-Meeting notes and other important documents from the Fayetteville 2013-2017 Meetings:
+While Keith is not a member of the organization, his ongoing relationship with the people in this chapter is important to him and he enjoyed providing an education to attendees at the 2013-2017 Meetings: